-In order to encourage domestic production of medical equipments, I also propose to allow a concessional rate of customs duty of 40 per cent ad valorem in respect of components for manufacture of 15 identified medical equipments.

-In the 1985 Budget, we had given a total exemption from customs duty in respect of consumable goods imported for scientific research by public funded research institutions up to the value of Rs.
-50,000.
-As a measure to encourage indigenous research and development effort, I propose to remove the ceiling.
+- 148. In order to encourage domestic production of medical equipments, I also propose to allow a concessional rate of customs duty of 40 per cent ad valorem in respect of components for manufacture of 15 identified medical equipments. - 149.
+In the 1985 Budget, we had given a total exemption from customs duty in respect of consumable goods imported for scientific research by public funded research institutions upto the value of Rs.
+50,000/-.
+As a measure to encourage indigenous research and development effort, 1 propose to remove the ceiling.
 The revenue sacrifice would be Rs.
-5 crore.
+5 crores. - 150.
 These measures will involve a loss of Rs.
-28.24 crore in excise duties and Rs.
-0.48 crore in customs duties.

-Some of the other Rationalisations proposed are the following:

-- (a) I wish to give relief to some items of daily use of the common man.
-We are abolishing excise duty on stoves using kerosene and wood.
-The value limit of complete exemption in case of footwear is being raised from Rs.
+28.24 crores in excise duties and Rs.
+0.48 crore in customs duties. - 151.
+Some of the Other Rationalisations proposed are the following:- - (a) I wish to give relief to some items of daily use of the common man.
+We are abolishing excise duty on stoves using kerosence and wood.
+The value limit of complete exemption in ca e of footwear is being raised form Rs.
 30 per pair to Rs.
 45 per pair.
-Excise duty is also being abolished on brushes, combs, umbrellas, chalks and similar other materials. - (b) The Long Term Fiscal Policy recognises that cesses levied as excise duties contribute to the multiplicity of taxes.
-As an endeavour to reduce the number of these cesses, it has been decided to dispense with the cess on cotton, copra and vegetable oils.
-The Ministry of Agriculture will take appropriate action in the matter.
-The loss to the Exchequer on this account will be Rs.
-5.90 crore. - (c) Ship breaking industry is an important source of scrap for our steel industry.
+Excise duty is also being abolished on brushes, combs, umbrellas, chalks and similar other materials. - (b) The Long Term Fiscal Policy recognises that cesses levied as excise duties contribute to the multiplicity of taxes As an endeavour to reduce the number of these cesses, it has been decided to dispense with the cess on cotton, copra and vegetable oits The Ministry of Agriculture will take appropriate action in the matter, The loss to the exchequer on this eccount will be Rs.
+5.90 crores.

+- (c) Ship breaking industry is an important source of scrap for our steel industry.
 It is proposed to fix an effective rate of customs duty on ships imported for breaking up at Rs.
-1,400 per LDT and to exempt them from the auxiliary and additional duties of customs.
+1,400/- per LDT and to exempt them from the auxiliary and additional duties of customs.
 The effective rate of excise duty of Rs.
-365 per metric ton would be available for materials obtained by breaking up of ships which have suffered the customs duty of Rs.
-1,400 per LDT.

-(d) In recognition of the vital role of newspapers, I am reducing import duty on 4 items of printing equipment.
-It is my hope that they will not accuse me of influencing the Press.

-Some of the other amendments which are being made are the following:---

-- (i) The effective rate of basic customs duty on caustic soda is being fixed at Rs.
-3,500 per metric ton, and we are exempting it from auxiliary and additional duties of customs. - (ii) Import duty in respect of Synthetic Organic Dye stuffs and certain other Dyes is being increased as a measure of protection, from 100 per cent to 150 per cent ad valorem. - (iii) The effective rate of basic customs duty on PVC resin is being fixed at Rs.
-10,500 per metric ton. - (iv) We wish to encourage the production of iodised salt in the interest of implementation of the National Goitre Control Programme and, therefore, iodine imported for the production of iodised salt would receive the concessional rate of import duty 25 per cent ad valorem. - (v) Specific rates of excise duty are being introduced for manual typewriters and leather cloth. - (vi) The excise duty on marine plywood and aircraft plywood as an anti-avoidance measure is being increased from 10 per cent to 20 per cent ad valorem.
-Effective rates of excise duty for match boxes containing 300 sticks per box are being provided. - (vii) Exemption from excise duty is also being provided in respect of ores, slag and ash, wood pulp, inorganic chemicals used in manufacture of fertilizers, clinkers used in the manufacture of cement.
+365 per metric tonne would be availabe for materials obtained by of ships which have breaking up suffered the customs duty of Rs.
+1,400/- per LDT. - (b) In recognition of the vital role of newspapers, I am reducing import duty on 4 items of printing equipment.
+It is my hope that they will not accuse me of influencing the Press. - 152.
+Some of the othe amendments which are being made are the following :- - (i) The effective rate of basic customs duty on caustic soda is being fixed at Rs.
+3,500/- per metric tonne, we are exempting it from auxiliary and additional duties of customs. - (ii) Import duty in respect of Synthetic Organic Dye stuffs and certain other Dyes is being increased as a measure of protection, from 100 per cent to 150 per cent ad valorem. - (iii) The effective rate of basic customs duty on PVC resin in being fixed at Rs, 10,500/- per metric tonne. - (iv) We wish to encourage the production of iodised salt in the interest of implementation of the National Goitre Control Programme and, therefore, iodine imported for the production of iodised salt would receive the concessional import duty 25 per cent ad valoram - (v) Specific rates of excise duty are being introducted for manua! typewriters and leather cloth.